galantelab/sandy/features.markdown

     my_genome.fa
 {% endhighlight %}

-### Output files
+**Output files**

-The output file generated for RNA sequencing will depend on the `--output-format` (`fastq`, `bam`), `--join-paired-ends` (mate read pairs into a single file) and `--sequencing-type` (single-end, paired-end) options.
+The simulation output file generated for RNA sequencing will depend on the `--output-format` (`fastq`, `bam`), `--join-paired-ends` (mate read pairs into a single file) and `--sequencing-type` (single-end, paired-end) options.
 Along with the simulation output, a file with the abundances per transcript will be produced, and if there is the relationship between genes and their transcripts at the `fasta` header, a file with the abundances per gene are produced as well.
 In the previous example, the following output files will be produced:

 {% highlight text %}
 out_R1_001.fastq.gz